tiffanyRossyRobinson/GameOfLife/README.md

 The app is organized in the following directories
 - views: html file for the app view (main.html)
 - css: All css styling is in styles.css
-- js: js files for module and controller(where the game logic is located)
+- js: js files for the presentation
+- gameBoard: this folder has the logic for generating the board
+- gameRun: this folder has the logic where game will execute and run rules.